Vallière system: Background

+The problem with French artillery up to the 1720s was that the cannons were manufactured in different nations and were of various calibers.
+In 1690, for example, there were Spanish 24-pounders and 12-pounders, and French 33-pounders, 16-pounders, 8-pounders, and 4-pounders.
+However, each of these types came in three thicknesses.
+The "doubly-fortified" had the thickest metal, the "legitimate" had less thick metal, and the "bastard" had the thinnest metal.
+Worse, a 33-pound round shot manufactured in one French foundry might not fit a 33-pounder gun produced by a different French foundry.
+In 1700, the standard range of cannons available to the French Royal Army were 36-, 24-, 18-, 16-, 12-, 8-, 6-, 4-pounders.
+All were very heavy artillery pieces.
+The 36-pounder was over 7300 lb and more than 11.25 ft long.
+The 4-pounder was over 1500 lb and more than 7.75 ft long.
+Supplying such a wide assortment of ammunition calibers was a logistical nightmare.

-The Artillerie de Nouvelle Invention had been introduced to the French Royal Army by Lieutenant General François de la Frézelière, but never fully adopted.
+The Artillerie de Nouvelle Invention had also been introduced to the French Royal Army by Lieutenant General François Frézeau de La Frézelière, but never fully adopted.
 This system had been developed in 1679 by Antonio Gonzales, a Spaniard, and consisted of a range of fairly lightweight cannons.
 The Artillerie de Nouvelle Invention proved to have recoil problems; it was never fully adopted and finally discontinued in 1720.
 Oddly, the system's 4-pounder, 8-pounder, and 12-pounder cannons turned out to be similar in weight to the Gribeauval system's guns of the 1760s.
-The problem with French artillery up to the 1720s was that the cannons were manufactured in different nations and were of various calibers.
-Supplying such a wide assortment of ammunition calibers was a logistical nightmare.

 New system

 Reduction of calibers

 On 7 October 1732, the Vallière system replaced all earlier artillery systems employed by the French Royal Army.
-The intention was to reduce the number of calibers, standardize the manufacture of the new gun barrels, and produce the artillery pieces in France.
+The intention was to reduce the number of calibers, standardize the manufacture of the new gun barrels, and produce all new artillery pieces in France.
 In this, the system was a success.
 Whereas numerous formats and designs had been in place in the French army, Jean-Florent de Vallière standardized the French sizes in artillery pieces by allowing only for the production of 24-pounder, 16-pounder, 12-pounder, 8-pounder and 4-pounder cannons, mortars of 12-inch and 8-inch, and stone-throwing (pierrier) mortars of 15-inch.

 Vallière was believed to have taken part in 60 sieges and 10 battles, and he was promoted to the rank of lieutenant general.
 With his extensive background in siege warfare, Vallière designed all the new cannons to be used as field, siege, and garrison artillery.
 He chose the calibers that were manufactured at the Douai foundry in 1680 and imposed them on all other French cannon foundries.
 The new guns were employed for the first time in the War of the Polish Succession (1733–1738).
 The Vallière cannons were very well designed and had good accuracy.